TheD3adline/Module15/README.md

 Practice to module 15 of the Java online course from programmieren-starten.de

-Advanced OOP about toString and equals methods
+Advanced OOP about toString and equals methods, and sorting an array with the Comparable interface